FAQ on MVP Development for Startups

 MVP stands for minimum viable product, the very basic version of the new product with the optimal set of features enough to test the hypothesis whether the core startup idea will find its demand among clients.
-Building such a product is all about getting the initial feedback from users or, in the case of startups, early adopters.
+Building such a product as a MVP startup is all about getting the initial feedback from users or, in this case, early adopters.
 First introduced by Eric Ries in 2008, the approach of developing a minimum, yet enough for validated learning, version of the product is now widely applied not only by startups, but by large corporations launching new product lines as well.
 The main benefit of this methodology lies in receiving the first feedback as early as possible and tuning the business concept according to it further.
 One of the most common examples in IT world is going for hybrid mobile development for the new app instead of coding native Android and iOS products.

 Outsourcing product development is an optimal solution for startups

 All these issues can be tackled through the implementation of a minimum viable product or MVP.
 Startup founders are likely to search for financial support among angel investors, banks or crowdfunding platforms like Kickstarter or Indiegogo, but to attract contributors they have to prove, that the idea of the venture is not completely abstract – it is feasible, and that the project has potential to succeed.
 MVP is a working solution, as it is a material embodiment of the startup idea, which gives the would-be investors understanding of what they are contributing to.
 Besides, launching a sort of demo helps the owner see users’ reaction to the product, its weak points and drawbacks.
 At the same time MVPs are usually low-cost and fast to execute.